marcouderzo/CSDemoParser/Worklog.md

 ### Reverse Engineering the Parser and Modifying it to suit our needs

-First of all, demoinfogo doesn't natively output to a file, it just uses `printf()` functions to print the information to the console, preventing us to log the data and analyze it.
+First of all, demoinfogo doesn't natively output to a file, it just uses `printf()` functions to print the information to the console.
+This prevented us to log the data and analyze it.
 This is why we figured out a very easy way of redirecting the output to a file using the [`freopen`](http://www.cplusplus.com/reference/cstdio/freopen/) C++ function.
 In demoinfogo.cpp you will find:

 		freopen(file.c_str(), "w", stdout);
 		DemoFileDump.DoDump();
 		fclose(stdout);

-Encapsulating the `DemoFileDump.DoDump()` call between freopen and fclose, without changing anything else in the source code of the parser, enabled us to log every match in a dedicated .txt file.
+Encapsulating the `DemoFileDump.DoDump()` call between freopen and fclose enabled us to log every match in a dedicated .txt file, without changing anything else in the source code.

-Of course demoinfogo parses the whole match and gives too much information, the majority of which is not useful to us.
+Of course demoinfogo parses the whole match and logs way too much information, the majority of which is not useful to us.
 As you can see in demoinfogo.cpp, the application is able to take in some optional arguments.

-Already, `-deathscsv`, `-stringtables`, `-datatables`,  are not useful to us.
-As of right now, calling the parser with `-gameevents -extrainfo -nofootsteps -nowarmup -packetentities -netmessages` discards a lot of data we don't need.
+Already, `-deathscsv`, `-stringtables`, `-datatables`,  are out the window.
+Calling the parser with `-gameevents -extrainfo -nofootsteps -nowarmup -packetentities -netmessages` discards a lot of data we don't need and keeps just the bare minimum.

-As you can see in the `/test` folder in this repository, we parsed test demos of matches we played in a private server: every match consists in single actions, like turning the camera right, moving right, combining the two, and so on.
-This way, knowing exactly what the player did, we could see which parameters changed during the test and from this deduce what the values they held meant.
+As you can see in the `/test` folder in this repository, we parsed test demos of matches we played in a private server.
+Every test match consists in single actions, like turning the camera right, moving right, combining the two, and so on.
+This way we could see which parameters changed and deduce what the values held in them meant.

 We are working on plotting those parameters on a graph to help us in the learning process.